lrvick/synt/README.md

     synt collect 1000
     ```

-    **Note**: This also can update an existing database, if you decided to
+    **Note**: This also can update an existing database.
+For instance, If you
-    initially wget the db but want to add more content the above should still
+    decided to initially use fetch to populate the db, adding more via collect
-    work.
+    should still work.

   3. Build classifier